Local Water Done Well

 LWDW is being implemented through three key legislative stages being:

-- Stage 1: Repeal of Previous Water Services Legislation - completed February 2024
+- Stage 1: Repeal of Previous Water Services Legislation - Water Services Acts Repeal Act.

 Click here for more detail on the legislative process.